Does the narcissist regret what they did, Flourishing Hope Counseling, Kingsville, Texas

 Beneath the narcissist’s complex behaviors is a persistent fear of abandonment.
 They rely heavily on others.
 Narcissists frequently manipulate and exploit people and relationships to serve their own needs.
 When narcissists are faced with the possibility of losing their sources of supply, a glimpse of regret may surface.

-In those moments of vulnerability, the narcissist may experience a flicker of remorse but still, they focus on their best interest first.
+In those moments of vulnerability, the narcissist may experience a flicker of remorse, but still, they focus on their best interest first.
 In cases of fear of abandonment, they are driven by the fear of being left alone.
 Having to deal with their true selves, responsibilities, and consequences is overwhelming to them.

-Still DO NOT feel sorry for the narcissists.
+Still, DO NOT feel sorry for the narcissists.
 Feeling tenderness about the overwhelming feelings the narcissist is experiencing will be used against you by a narcissist.
-Do not let them manipulate you to the point you allow them to continue to harm, control, and take advantage of you.
+Do not let them manipulate you to the point where you allow them to continue to harm, control, and take advantage of you.
 Narcissists must be willing to do their work to heal themselves.
 It is not your responsibility to heal them.

 The Narcissist’s Fear of Losing Control is Constantly Present

 Control is one of the cornerstones of a narcissist’s existence.
-They are experts at meticulously orchestrating their surroundings, and their narrative to suit their needs.
+They are experts at meticulously orchestrating their surroundings and their narrative to suit their needs.
 When faced with unexpected circumstances or the consequences of their own behavior, narcissists may find themselves grappling with regret momentarily.
 The loss of control can shatter their carefully constructed world.
 When the image they have carefully crafted shatters, they may experience a moment of self-reflection and a potential glimpse of regret.

 Superficial Apologies